AKafakA/dodoor/README.md

 ### Extending the System

-- Add a policy: implement `edu.cam.dodoor.scheduler.Scheduler` and wire in `SchedulerImpl`/`SchedulerThrift`.
+- Add a policy: implement `org.anon.scheduler.scheduler.Scheduler` and wire in `SchedulerImpl`/`SchedulerThrift`.
 - Add workloads: define tasks and resource shapes in the task config; server backends support Linux `stress-ng` and Docker-executed Python functions.